Frequently Asked Questions

 Is the museum wheelchair accessible?

 Absolutely!
 All exhibits and locations in the National Museum of the Mighty Eighth Air Force are wheelchair accessible.
-There are also wheelchairs & scooters available for visitor use on a first come, first served basis.
+There are also wheelchairs & scooters available for visitor use on a first-come, first-served basis.

 How does someone get to the museum?